jonwaterschoot/plugdata-daisy-simple/index.md

 ## From markdown to Github Pages

 This site is built with markdown and gets published to a Github Pages website via the tool just-the-docs.
+Some internal links might not always work, but menus are auto generated and should always point to the correct pages.

 This has also been a learning process for me, but has brought me some new knowledge on the Github workflow with vscode.

-The goal is to give a starters guide for noobs wanting to learn how to connect and setup your own hardware with the software Plugdata.

-The Plugdata approach has the capacity to be a bit more user friendly than going for the full-on coding method with e.g. Arduino or C++.
-But also has the potential to be your goto for larger projects.
+In the future I might try out a different template / setup.
+I've been looking into [MKdocs Material](https://github.com/squidfunk/mkdocs-material) I'm even considering using this to build my personal website/portfolio.

 ## Suggestions / Questions